gikeymarcia/ansible-role-neovim/README.md

 #### Configuration

-When syncing configuration you need to define a `primary_user` who will receive the configuration and also the location of their home folder with `primary_home`.
+When syncing configuration you need to define a `primary_user` who will receive the configuration.
 Below I use the 'neovim_config_syncs' list to enumerate which files and folders within my local `~/.config/nvim/` to synchronize to the remote machine.